kkestell/kestell.org/src/content/2_projects/djinn.md

 ## Source

-The source code for Djinn is available on [GitHub](https://github.com/kkestell/djinn).
+Djinn is written in C#.
+The source code is available on [GitHub](https://github.com/kkestell/djinn).

 ## License